 For an AI to generate reliable insights from this, a "data refinery" is non-negotiable.
 This foundational work includes:

 Furthermore, this "crude oil" is often isolated.
 True insight requires interoperability.
 An AI trying to predict risk using only EHS data is working blind.
 It needs context from HR systems (training records, shift patterns, employee tenure), Maintenance logs (equipment failure rates), and Operations data (production speeds).
-Without this integrated landscape, an AI will either fail completely or, worse, identify spurious patterns and provide dangerously misleading guidance.
+For example, an AI cannot predict a fatigue-related incident using EHS reports alone.
+It needs the worker's shift history — living in the HR system — to know they are on their 12th consecutive hour of a night shift.
+Without that integrated landscape, an AI will either fail completely or, worse, identify spurious patterns and provide dangerously misleading guidance.

 The most fundamental misconception often lies in the procurement process itself.
 Organizations issue a specification document, the standard for acquiring software with a fixed scope and delivery date.
 This model works for conventional software, but AI systems are different by nature.